-Autumn officially arrives Friday September 22 at 10:02am ET/1:02pm PT, and darkness begins to dominate in the Northern Hemisphere.
+When Autumn officially arrives, darkness begins to dominate in the Northern Hemisphere.
 Acknowledging this shift, and choosing practices which align with nature's rhythms supports our overall health and well being.

-It's only the second September I've lived in Southern California.
-There have been a few cool mornings, but nothing like the crisp windy days of Fall in the Northeast where I lived most of my life.
+Although I now live in Southern California, it’s nothing like the crisp windy days of Fall in the Northeast where I lived most of my life.
 What IS noticeably different is the diminishing amount of daylight, with later sunrises.
 It's also drier and windier, both harbingers of Fall.

 Signs of Fall are found at the farmer's market with apples, pears and the first winter squash, including butternut and delicata, acorn, spaghetti and kabocha, and root vegetables like sweet potatoes, carrots and beets.
 No matter where we live, acknowledging the change of the seasons by eating what is grown locally helps us to stay balanced.

 Seasonal transitions can be challenging, and we're more susceptible to imbalances in our health during these shifts.
 The Autumn presents a wonderful opportunity to make positive changes in your health.